Video Streaming

 Adaptive bitrate streaming

-With large video wall deployments or viewing a single camera stream, the camera's video tile can be less than 540 pixels tall.
-When this happens, a low bitrate HLS stream will be initiated for these cameras.
-This will drastically reduce the bandwidth consumption and workstation hardware requirements for a large video wall deployment.
-This low bitrate stream is 540p at 400 Kbps and is not configurable.
+In large video wall deployments or when viewing a single camera stream, the camera’s video tile may be less than 540 pixels in height.
+When this occurs, a low-bitrate HLS stream is initiated for these cameras.
+This significantly reduces bandwidth consumption and lowers workstation hardware requirements for large video wall deployments.
+The low-bitrate stream is set to 540p at 400 Kbps and cannot be configured.
 Due to the resolution of the video tile, there is no loss in image quality.

-On the Vision portal, when a video tile is made larger than 540p tall (e.g. a single node is selected from a video wall), the video stream will go back to the high quality HLS stream.
+On the Vision portal, when a video tile is enlarged to exceed 540 pixels in height (e.g., when a single node is selected from a video wall), the video stream will switch back to the high-quality HLS stream.

 Adaptive bitrate streaming indicators